nerdslab/EIT/README.md

 5. Transfer pre-trained EIT across different timepoints,
 6. Training a vanilla transformer supervisedly or self-supervisedly as the benchmark.

+*Where to find the training datasets*: For the Mihi-Chewie datasets, you can find one version of it at [here](https://github.com/nerdslab/myow), or you could find it [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.xd2547dkt) with a different format.
+For the Jenkins’ Maze datasets, you can checkout [this](https://neurallatents.github.io/).

 ## Code contributors